jst-seminar-rostlab-tum/openeu-frontend/README.md

 - The infrastructure folder contains the implementations of the interfaces.
 (API calls, etc.)
 - The operations folder contains the business logic that is not related to a specific entity.
 - Bigger files and functions should be placed in the operations folder

-### Dependency Injection

-The point of DI is that the dependencies of services should not be hardcoded, instead they should receive them as parameters, where the type of the parameter is an interface.
-This makes testing easier and the code more reusable, since the same service can be used with different implementations of the same interface (for example mock implementations for testing).

-- Example of how to use the container to resolve a dependency can be found in `src/app/elements/page.tsx`.
-- A list of all dependencies and their implementations can be found in `src/container.tsx`.

-### Accessibility score

-#### Form elements must have labels

-Programmatically associate labels with all form controls.
-The recommended method for most circumstances is to use the label element and an explicit association using the for and id attributes.
-The examples here are ordered from the most common acceptable solution to the least common acceptable solution.
-For more information, please check: https://dequeuniversity.com/rules/axe/4.9/label

-#### list HTML structure

-Ensure all ordered and unordered lists (defined by ul or ol elements) contain only li content elements.

-For more information, please check: https://dequeuniversity.com/rules/axe/4.9/list

-#### Color contrast

-Ensure all text elements have sufficient color contrast between the text in the foreground and background color behind it.

-Success Criterion: Ensure color contrast of at least 4.5:1 for small text or 3:1 for large text, even if text is part of an image.
-Large text has been defined in the requirements as 18pt (24 CSS pixels) or 14pt bold (19 CSS pixels).
-Note: Elements found to have a 1:1 ratio are considered "incomplete" and require a manual review.

-For more information, please check: https://dequeuniversity.com/rules/axe/4.9/color-contrast

-#### Aira-label

-For more information, please check: https://dequeuniversity.com/rules/axe/4.9/aria-command-name

-#### Target size

-For more information, please check:https://dequeuniversity.com/rules/axe/4.9/target-size